martinp23/wfh-comp-resources/index.md

-## Things to do for isolated research students
+## Things to do if you're an isolated researcher

 - [Editorials and other information](#editorials-and-other-information)
 - [NSW/UNSW-specific information](#nsw-unsw-specific)